 How Safe is South Korea?
 (Our take)

-We’re not going to lie – South Korea is cool.
+We’re not going to lie – backpacking and traveling South Korea is cool.
 Everything from the bustling big cities to the myriad mountains here that are perfectly poised for hiking.
 Let’s not forget the Buddhist temples and tasty food.
 All of this makes South Korea an extremely fascinating destination.